How to Install Dropbox on Windows 11: Step-by-Step Guide

 You can access your Dropbox files from the icon on the Taskbar in the hidden section.

-You’ll be prompted to set up file sync on a new computer.
-When prompted with two sync options, you’ll see: ‘Make files local’ or ‘Make files online only’.
+Next, you'll be prompted to set up file sync on a new computer.
+You'll see two options: 'Make files local' or 'Make files online only'.
 Select the sync option and continue.
-Choosing to ‘Make files local’ lets you sync your Dropbox account directly to your computer.
+'Make files local' means your Dropbox files will sync directly to your computer.

 To access and manage your Dropbox settings, click the hidden app's arrow, then select the Dropbox icon.
 From there, click the Settings gear as highlighted in the image below: